haochey/MFChaocheyfork/docs/documentation/case.md

 These parameters should be prepended with `patch_ib(j)%` where $j$ is the patch index.

 #### Parameter Descriptions

+- `ib` enables immersed boundaries.

+- `num_ibs` defines the total number of immersed boundaries in the domain.
+The number has to be a positive integer. `num_ibs` needs to be less or equal to `num_patches` to ensure correct initialization.

 - `geometry` defines the type of geometry of a patch with an integer number.
 Definitions for currently implemented patch types are list in table [Immersed Boundary Patch Type](#immersed-boundary-patch-types)